-Louise read with Richard Niall QC, now the Honourable Justice Niall of the Court of Appeal, and Chris Horan QC and her senior mentor is Peter Hanks QC.
+Louise read with Richard Niall QC, now the Honourable Justice Niall of the Court of Appeal, and Chris Horan QC.

-Before joining the Bar, Louise was an associate to the Honourable Justice Weinberg in the Federal Court and the Court of Appeal and the researcher to the former Solicitor-General for Victoria, now the Honourable Justice Tate of the Court of Appeal.
-As researcher, Louise worked closely with the Solicitor-General in advice and litigation work, including constitutional cases in the High Court and matters relating to the Charter of Human Rights and Responsibilities Act 2006.
+Before joining the Bar, Louise was an associate to the Honourable Justice Weinberg in the Federal Court and she moved across with him when he took up his appointment to the Court of Appeal.
+Louise was also the researcher to the former Solicitor-General for Victoria, now the Honourable Justice Tate of the Court of Appeal.
+As researcher, Louise worked closely with the Solicitor-General on advice and litigation work, including constitutional cases in the High Court and matters relating to the Charter of Human Rights and Responsibilities Act 2006.

-She was also a solicitor in the commercial litigation group at Clayton Utz in Sydney, where she principally acted for the federal Government in judicial review applications for immigration and customs matters.
-Louise completed an LLM (with distinction) at the London School of Economics and Political Science, writing a dissertation on statutory interpretation and human rights legislation.
+Louise holds a Masters of Law with distinction from the London School of Economics and Political Science, where she specialised in statutory interpretation and human rights legislation.
 She also holds a BA (first-class honours) from the University of Melbourne and an LLB (first-class honours) from the University of Sydney.